aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 18May18
+Lots of networking today.

+## 17May18
+Strategies for Success.
+Lots of time taken.

 ## 16May18
 Strategies for Success workshop with extra work to do tonight after the workshop.